basemind-ai/gateway/README.md

 - `pre-commit autoupdate` to update the hooks
 - `pre-commit run --all-files` to execute against all files

-### sqlc
+### SQLC

 We use SQLC to generate typesafe SQL queries.

-1. install [sqlc](https://docs.sqlc.dev/en/latest/overview/install.html) on your machine.
+1. install [SQLC](https://docs.sqlc.dev/en/latest/overview/install.html) on your machine.
 2.